 23:41 “I’ve never seen the SEC come in and say you didn’t get best execution.
 What I’ve seen is them say you don’t have a process for pursuing best execution.
 I think you have the same kind of situation here, which is, it’s not so much they’re going to say this was material so you’re going to get in trouble; they’re going to say we think it’s material, you didn’t, but because you took a reasonable process and put it in place, the next time the same thing comes up you should treat it as material.” ~ Jeff Blumberg

 About the Securities Compliance Podcast: Compliance in Context

-Introducing the Securities Compliance Podcast: Compliance in Context presented by Calfee, Halter & Griswold and the National Society of Compliance Professionals and hosted by Patrick D. Hayes, Senior Counsel and leader of Calfee's Investment Management practice.
+Introducing the Securities Compliance Podcast: Compliance in Context presented by Calfee, Halter & Griswold and the National Society of Compliance Professionals and hosted by Patrick D. Hayes, Partner and leader of Calfee's Investment Management practice.

 Designed as a personal master class for the securities legal and compliance professional, this podcast embodies Patrick’s passion to help you put Compliance In Context™ by combining the technical expertise of industry thought leaders and innovators with the practical experience of doers and key decision makers.